markc/alsa/lib/md/Edirol_UA-25EX.md

 "ADVANCE", which controls the USB mode of the device.
 The switch has two
 values: ON and OFF:

 - In advance mode (ADVANCE button ON), the UA-25EX can record or play sound in native 24 bits, in either 44.100 Hz, 48.000 Hz or 96.000 Hz sample rates.
 You can choose sample rates using a button.
 At 96 Khz, the device is either capture or playback only.
 MIDI is enabled.
 Advance mode is recognised since Alsa 1.0.7.
 - In normal mode (ADVANCE button OFF), the UA-25EX is fully USB sound compliant.
-It records at the rate of 44.100 Hz, in 16 bits, and is full-duplex.
+It records at the rate of 44.100 Hz, in 16 bits, and is full- duplex.
 MIDI is disabled.

 ### Sample rates switch <a name="a1.2"></a>